egalli64/clj-intro/src/aaa/README.md

 - [drop-last] - all but last n elements
 - [butlast] - all but the last element
 - [next] - all but the first element (or nil)

+### Concurrency & References
+- [deref] - dereference an IRef (atom, ref, agent, promise) to get its current value
+- [atom] - create an atomic reference for mutable state
+- [swap!] - atomically update the value of an atom
+- [reset!] - set the value of an atom
+- [ref] - create a software transactional memory reference (for coordinated mutable state)
+- [agent] - create an agent for asynchronous, isolated state changes
+- [future] - create a future for asynchronous computation
+- [promise] - create a promise for a value that will be delivered later

+### REPL & Debugging Utilities
+- [doc] - print the documentation string for a var
+- [prn pr] - print to the console, with readably-printed output